lvisei/web-project-template/README.md

 # web-project-template
-A web project template by parce
+A web project template by parcel